Faculty & Staff

 Jennifer B. Larson

-Jen B. Larson has been teaching diverse learners across grade levels and contents since 2012.
-She has called Chicago home since earning a bachelors from Loyola University of Chicago in English literature and a concentration in creative writing.
-She received her MEd in special education from UIC and holds an LBS I and two LBS IIs in assistive technology and multiple disabilities.
+Jen B. Larson has taught diverse learners across grade levels and contents since 2012.
+She has called Chicago home since earning a bachelors from Loyola University Chicago in English literature and a concentration in creative writing.
+Jen received her MEd in special education from UIC and holds an LBS I and two LBS IIs in assistive technology and multiple disabilities.
 Outside of teaching, she is a musician, author, and vinyl record enthusiast.

 Diverse Learners